-Jolisa Williams enters her third year at Shaw University as the Assistant Atheltic Director for Media Relations.
+Jolisa Williams enters her fourth year at Shaw University as the Assistant Atheltic Director for Media Relations.
 Williams is responsible for coordinating media relations efforts for all 13 of Shaw's athletic programs.

 In 2017, Williams was named the John Holley Sports Information Director of the Year.
 In her second year at Shaw, Williams has been appointed as the CIAA Sports Information Director Association Vice President by her peers.
 Highlighted by the Lady Bears two championship titles and NCAA tournament appearances (women's volleyball and women's tennis), Williams has been at the forefront of promoting all 13 varsity sport teams at Shaw, launching a completely revamped athletics website (www.shawbears.com), enhancing social media visibility with the use of Twitter, Facebook, Instagram and Snapchat and producing game day and final score graphics.
 She is regarded by her association colleagues for her remarkable writing and timely communication.
 Williams served on her first conference committee this year at the outdoor track and field championship.

 Also in 2017, Williams serves as a member of the CIAA Management Council.
 She was appointed to her management council seat after being elected president of the CIAA Sports Information Directors Association (CIAA-SIDA).
 Williams was promoted to Assistant Athletic Director for Media Relations on Nov.
 4, 2017.

 Williams comes to Shaw after serving as the Director of Sports Information & Marketing at Richard Bland College.
 During her time there, she was the main contact for all nine-sport teams including the men's basketball program that captured the 2015 Region 10 Conference title and NJCAA National Championship for DII basketball.
 She was also responsible for the 2015 Region 10 regular-season champion softball team and five track and field national qualifiers.